-Furthermore, the Company is yet to drill on of the ridge of Nicanda Hill, which recent survey data confirms has an elevation of more than 90m above the collars of the drilled holes.
+The Company is yet to drill on of the peaks of the western slopes of Nicanda Hill, which appears to give rise to an intense VTEM response.
+Recent survey data confirms that the peaks of the Nicanda Hill has an elevation of more than 90m above the height of collars of the current drilled holes.